mcarreon/Beer-Detectives/README.md

 Hungry?
 Beer Detective can help with that, we've provided a beer and food pairing guide.

-## But what if I want something organic?
+## Looking for something more holistic?

 Feeling a bit **stressed**?
 Visit the **[doctor](https://operationb.github.io/THCatalog/)**!